GeorginaTaylorsVersion/Georginas_Website/notes/1B/COMM 101/6.-Stock-Picking-Theories/notes.md

 - This is called "passive" because the portfolio is not actively traded daily.
 This strategy has elements of both top-down (picking the universe) and bottom-up (selecting individual stocks).
 - **Real World Examples**:
     - **The Dogs of the Dow**: A popular strategy where the **10 stocks with the highest dividend yield are chosen from the DJIA** on January 1st each year, and an equal 10% is invested in each.
 This strategy has historically **outperformed the entire DJIA**.
-    - **U.S. Stocks Example (James O’Shaughnessy)**: Studies showed that selecting the top decile (10%) of all stocks based on single metrics like **lowest P/E ratio, P/B, P/CF, P/S, or highest dividend yield** consistently produced **superior returns** compared to the overall market.
+    - **U.S. Stocks Example (James O'Shaughnessy)**: Studies showed that selecting the top decile (10%) of all stocks based on single metrics like **lowest P/E ratio, P/B, P/CF, P/S, or highest dividend yield** consistently produced **superior returns** compared to the overall market.
 The **lowest P/E ratio strategy yielded the highest return** (16.11% compounded annually) with slightly lower volatility.
 The **highest dividend yield strategy produced the lowest volatility**.
     - **Canadian Example (S&P/TSX 60)**: Similar results were found in Canada, with selecting the **top 10 stocks based on lowest P/E ratio producing the highest return** (18.59% annual compound return over 15 years).
 - **Combining Variables**: Combining multiple factors can further improve returns and lower volatility.
-    - **Enterprise Value (EV)**: Market value of common and preferred shares plus the market value of debt, minus the company’s cash.
+    - **Enterprise Value (EV)**: Market value of common and preferred shares plus the market value of debt, minus the company's cash.
     - **EBITDA**: Earnings before Interest, Taxes, Depreciation, and Amortization; a proxy for cash flow from operations.
     - **EV/EBITDA**: The ratio of Enterprise Value to EBITDA. **Lower is better**, with a benchmark generally **under 10**.
     - **Shareholder Yield**: Dividends plus share repurchases (net of any stock issued), divided by total market capitalization.
 Represents the percentage of stock price returned to shareholders. **Higher is better**.